Skip to content

 About This Framework

 This framework represents my personal strategic mental models for security leadership, developed through years of experience leading product security at scale.
-While I currently serve as VP of Security at GitLab, SF² is not an official GitLab framework and does not formally represent GitLab's views.
+SF² is an independent framework and does not represent the views of any employer.

 This is an open source framework (CC BY 4.0) intended as a resource for the broader security community.